 Kennedy Krieger Physician to Help Develop Clinical Guidelines for Children with Mild Traumatic Brain Injury

-The Centers for Disease Control and Prevention (CDC) appointed Dr. Stacy Suskauer, Director of Brain Injury Rehabilitation Programs at Kennedy Krieger Institute, to a work group developing clinical diagnosis and management guidelines for acute mild traumatic brain injury (TBI) among children and teens.
+The Centers for Disease Control and Prevention (CDC) appointed Dr. Stacy Suskauer, Director of the Center for Brain Injury Recovery at Kennedy Krieger Institute, to a work group developing clinical diagnosis and management guidelines for acute mild traumatic brain injury (TBI) among children and teens.

 Appropriate diagnosis and management of children and teens with mild TBI, including concussion, can help safeguard the health of young Americans.
 While clinical guidelines are available for adults with mild TBI, there are no current U.S. guidelines to help clinicians care for children and teens with mild TBI.
 The work group is looking at injuries that occur both on and off the sports field.